Hand Crank Generator rev. 4

 Assembly Instructions

-2. Cut two wires (color doesn't matter) to about 6 cm length.
-Strip the insulation off of the ends.
-Solder your wire leads onto the terminals on the back of the hand crank generator.
-Heat shrink the connection to the terminals to make sure that they don't short against the electronics you will embed in the pipe right next to them.
+2. Cut two wires (color doesn't matter) to about 3-4 cm length.
+Strip the insulation from both ends.
+Solder each one onto one of the two terminals on the back of the hand crank generator.
 Back of motor with wires soldered to terminals and heatshrink applied.

-5. The XT30 output wire gets bent around a lot in the course of use, so we need to provide some strain relief so it won't eventually break.
-You can try to stick it through a small piece of clear tubing that's only slightly bigger than the wires.
+6. The XT30 output wire gets bent around a lot in the course of use, so we need to provide some strain relief so it won't eventually break.
+You can try to stick it through a small piece of clear tubing that's only slightly bigger than the wires, which will keep it from being bent too sharply.
 If it's too big to fit through, just cut a slit down one side of the clear tube, and then fit it over the output wire.
-Put your XT30 output lead into the output and ground screw terminals (red for 5V out, black for GND).
-Polarity does matter here.

-7. Cut a piece of plumber's strap that's 7 holes long and fold it in half so that the holes align.
+8. Cut a piece of plumber's strap that's 7 or 8 holes long and fold it in half so that the holes align.
 Place it over the back of the silicon tubing so it holds it closed.
 Jam a sharp punch or a small phillips head screw driver through two holes to make a path for the bolt.
 Jam hole generator

-8. Push the bolt through the strap and the tube and place the nut and lock washer on the other end and tighten.
+9. Push the bolt through the strap and the tube and place the nut and lock washer on the other end and tighten.
 This should form a clamp that holds tightly around the tube providing strain relief for the XT30 output cable.
-It needs to hold tightly so that when kids pull the output wire, the strain just pulls against the outer tube Rectifier on conditioner
+It needs to hold tightly so that when kids pull the output wire, the strain just pulls against the large tube, and doesn't pull against the electrical connections, which otherwise might get pulled out.
+Rectifier on conditioner

-9. When complete the generator should look about like this, though a longer wire has some advantages.
+10. When complete the generator should look about like this (though a longer output wire has some advantages).
 Make sure that it provides 5 Volts of output when cranked either way.
 Rectifier on conditioner

 Desired improvements